 Competition: Sami Heikkinen (pääsuunnittelija), Vesa Humalisto, Antti Lehto, Emilia Ellilä

 An ingenious floor plan brings a new level of efficiency and light to the apartments.

-The new apartment block is located in the district of Kruunuvuorenranta, to the east of the central Helsinki.
+The apartment block is located in the new housing district of Kruunuvuorenranta, to the east of the central Helsinki.

-The building’s character is reflected in the Kruunuvuori terrain: urban development encroaching on a rugged natural setting.
+The building’s character is reflected in the Kruunuvuorenranta terrain: urban development encroaching on a rugged natural setting.